Is Retiring in Panama Right For You?

 In many ways, Panama is very much like North America was in the 1960s but with high-speed internet and cable TV.

-You will love your new life in Panama if you are flexible and can adjust to a new environment.
-But, if you want everything to be like “back home,” you will be disappointed.
+If you are flexible and can adjust to a new environment, you will love your new life in Panama.
+But if you want everything to be like “back home,” you will be disappointed.

-When you wake up every day to see Panama’s stunning beauty, it will help put you in the right mood.
+When you wake up daily to see Panama’s stunning beauty, it will help put you in the right mood.
 It also helps to reduce stress, knowing that you can live very well in Panama for a fraction of what it would cost for a similar lifestyle in North America.

 The TEST DRIVE PANAMA